-Rachel Ward enters her fifth season as an assistant coach for ESU in 2023.
+Rachel Ward completed her eighth season as an assistant coach for ESU in 2026.

-She served as Interim Head Coach to start the season, with Xeni Barakos-Yoder on medical leave after welcoming her second child.
-Ward helped the Warriors begin the season with an 8-2 record.
+Ward served as Interim Head Coach to start the 2023 season, with Xeni Barakos-Yoder on medical leave after welcoming her second child.
+She helped the Warriors begin the season with an 8-2 record.

 Since joining